Canva Review (2023) — All the Pros and Cons

 • a drag and drop editor that lets you move elements around a template.

-Additionally, Canva provides controls for editing the typefaces and colours used on a template; it also lets you create custom templates.
+Additionally, Canva provides controls for editing the typefaces and colours used on a template; it lets you create custom templates too.

-The idea is that you simply pick a template, drop some content into it, make a few tweaks and then export your design for use online or as a printed item.
+The idea is that you simply pick a template, drop some content into it, make a few edits and then export your design for use online or as a printed item.

 Ease of use